Yvonne McGuinness: Artistic career and style

-Apart from sculpture, textile work, and public interventions, various disciplines of film and performance art pervade Yvonne McGuinness's artistic career.
-For example, she is known especially for this work around space, time and community, using immersive methods to engage.
+McGuinness's works have included sculpture, textile work, and public interventions, film and performance art.
+She is known especially for work around space, time and community, using immersive methods to engage.

 Her works are frequently site-responsive and temporary works considering the theme of belonging and identity.
 Her projects often reinterpret public spaces, intending to compel audiences to view their surroundings in a new fashion.
 Her everyday experience-based installations often relabel everyday experience to build surreal moments where time and space appear different.